-I am pleased to announce another year of good consolidated total revenues (including other operating income) of US\$ 54.57 million.
-We have continued to increase operating profit and our stated long term business plan remains on track.
-The revised Field Development Plan for SGL area and an integrated Field Development Plan for SSG & SSF area of the Block, for future enhancement of revenues, has been approved by the Management Committee.
-The Company is considering the partners for evacuation and sale of the additional gas.
+Indus is pleased to announce another year of good achieving consolidated total revenues of US\$ 54.57 million.
+We have continued to increase operating profits and our stated long term business plan remains on track.
+An integrated FDP for the SSG & SSF area of the Block, for future enhancement of revenues, has been approved by Managing Committee.
+Tie ups for evacuation and sale of the additional gas are in progress.